Yes, you can have one or more active subscriptions and still buy objects individually.

 At Blackbee3D, some of our products are offered in different formats: Revit families (.rfa), 3D Max models for Vray (.max), generic 3D (.fbx), AutoCAD blocks (.dwg), etc. Make sure you read the description of each product to find out what formats are included with your purchase.

-Unfortunately, no. Given the nature of the digital content we sell, objects/products cannot be returned or credited towards the purchase of other objects.
+Unfortunately, no. Given the nature of the digital content we sell, objects/products/subscriptions cannot be returned or credited towards the purchase of other objects.
 All sales of items are final.